Protecting Your Most Valuable Teaching Tool: Your Voice!

 8. Limit Caffeine and Alcohol

 Both caffeine and alcohol can dehydrate your vocal cords, making them more prone to strain.
-Opt for water or herbal tea to keep your voice in shape.
+Opt for water or herbal tea.

 9. Use a Humidifier